emastho/vixenydocs/src/routes/library/wrap/+page.md

   .logPaths(); // Outputs paths from both the current wrap and the imported `extension`.
 ```

-This method supports integrating only certain types of petitions, which align
-with the structure and functionality intended by the wrap's design.
+#### Practical Use

+- **Code Reuse**: Facilitates code reuse by combining existing petitions.
+- **Modular Development**: Supports modular development by integrating different
+  parts of the application.

 ### unwrap

-The `unwrap` method in the `wrap` framework is a crucial feature designed to
-decompose a wrapped instance into its constituent petitions.
-This allows for the
+Decomposes a wrapped instance into its constituent petitions, making them
-exporting or further manipulation of these petitions individually or in
-combination with other `wrap` instances.
-This method is particularly useful for
-integrating multiple `wrap` instances or for configuring a server to handle all
-defined petitions in a structured manner.
+accessible for individual use or recombination.

 #### Functionality: